Health Care Administration

-- STAT 1000 Elements of Probability and Statistics, or its equivalent (with a grade of "C" or better) or request to have one or more of them waived based upon coursework taken outside the Department of Public Affairs and Administration.
+- STAT 1000 Elements of Probability and Statistics, or its equivalent (with a grade of "C" or better) or request to have the foundation course waived based upon other coursework completed in statistics.

 For information on meeting the University Writing Skills Requirement, see the Testing Office website at www.csueastbay.edu/testing or call 510.885.3661.

 The MS-HCA program requires completion of 48 quarter units consisting of required core courses and the capstone experience.
 Of the 48 units, at least 35 units must be completed in residence (transfer units are limited to 13 quarter units).
 No course numbered 1000 to 2999 (or the equivalent, if taken elsewhere) may be used as part of the 48-unit graduate degree program.
+STAT 1000 (Elements of Probability and Statistics), or its equivalent, must be completed as a foundation course with a grade of "C" or better prior to enrolling in 6000-level courses.
 Transfer units are rarely accepted in the MS-HCA program.

 A cumulative grade point average of 3.0 must be maintained in all 48 quarter units taken to satisfy the degree requirements.
 Students who fail to maintain progress by falling below a 3.0 GPA in their graduate courses for two consecutive quarters will be academically disqualified by the university.
 All graduate degree requirements must be completed within five years.